ChaoyaoYe/follow_vue/change.md

 ### removed options: `id`, `tagName`, `className`, `attributes`, `lazy`.

 Since now a vm must always be provided the `el` option or explicitly mounted to an existing element, the element creation releated options have been removed for simplicity.
-If you need to modify your element's attributes, simply do so in the new `beforeMount` hook.
+If you need to modify your element's attributes, simply do so in the new `beforeCompile` hook.

 The `lazy` option is removed because this does not belong at the vm level.
 Users should be able to configure individual `v-model` instances to be lazy or not.

 ## Hook changes

+### hook usage change: `created`

+This is now called before anything happens to the instance, with only `this.$data` being available, but **not observed** yet.
+In the past you can do `this.something = 1` to define default data, but it required some weird hack to make it work.
+Now you should just explicitly do `this.$data.something = 1` to define your instance default data.

+### hook usage change: `ready`

+The new `ready` hook now is only fired after the instance is compiled and **inserted into the document for the first time**.
+For a equivalence of the old `ready` hook, use the new `compiled` hook.

-### new hook: `beforeMount`
+### new hook: `beforeCompile`

 This new hook is introduced to accompany the separation of instantiation and DOM mounting.
 It is called right before the DOM compilation starts and `this.$el` is available, so you can do some pre-processing on the element here.

+### new hook: `compiled`

+The `compiled` hook indicates the element has been fully compiled based on initial data.
+However this doesn't indicate if the element has been inserted into the DOM yet.
+This is essentially the old `ready` hook.

+### renamed hook: `afterDestroy` -> `destroyed`

 ## Computed Properties